Top Wheated Bourbon Brands for Every Budget

 Deciding where to buy your bourbon often comes down to convenience versus connection.
 Online retailers offer a massive selection and the ease of having bottles delivered to your door (depending on your state’s laws).
 This is a great way to compare prices and find brands that might not be available locally.
 However, nothing beats the experience of walking into a local shop and getting a personal recommendation.
 For our whiskeys, you can always buy online directly from us or use our store locator to find a retailer near you and chat with the experts.

-Tips for Finding Allocated Bottles
+Our Best Tips for Finding Rare Bottles

 The search for highly sought-after bottles like Pappy Van Winkle or special Weller releases is a sport in itself.
 These limited-edition bourbons are “allocated,” meaning distributors only send a few bottles to select stores.
 Your best bet is to build a relationship with the owner or manager of your local liquor store—they’re more likely to let a loyal customer know when something special arrives.
 Following your favorite shops and distilleries on social media can also give you a heads-up on release dates and lotteries.
 Just be prepared to act fast, as these bottles often sell out in minutes.

-A Quick Guide to Pricing and Availability
+What to Expect for Pricing and Availability

 Wheated bourbons come in a wide range of prices, from affordable daily sippers to expensive, top-shelf collectibles.
 You can easily find fantastic options without breaking the bank.
 As demand for certain brands has grown, however, you’ll notice that older, higher-proof, and limited-release whiskeys can be very hard to find and carry a hefty price tag.
 It’s important to be wary of the secondary market, where hype can inflate prices far beyond a bottle’s retail value.
 The ultimate guide to wheated bourbon often cautions against overpaying, reminding us that a higher price doesn’t always guarantee a better experience.